jsvenson/swl-notes/Secret World Notes.md

 ## Tier 4/4

 So give her death.
 Just remember: standing in her flame attacks will cancel out the debuff from her ice attacks.
-Don't let the stack reach 10 (I think?) and you'll be fine.
+Don't let the ice stack reach 10 or you'll die.